sous-chefs/aws/README.md

 echo '{ "aws": { "mfa_code": "123456" } }' > mfa.json && chef-client -z -o 'recipe[aws_test]' -j mfa.json
 ```

-### Specifying Region in Resources
+### Running outside of an AWS instance

-`region` can be specified if the cookbook is being run on nodes not in AWS or on nodes in a region that differs from that where your resources are located.
+`region` can be specified if the cookbook is being run outside of an AWS instance.
+This can prevent some kinds of failures that happen when resources try to detect region.

 ```ruby
 aws_cloudformation_stack 'kitchen-test-stack' do